duffelhq/paginator/README.md

 * This method requires a deterministic sort order.
 If the columns you are currently using for sorting don't match that definition, just add any unique column and extend your index accordingly.
-* You need to add order_by clauses yourself before passing your query to `paginate/2`.
+* You need to add `:order_by` clauses yourself before passing your query to `paginate/2`.
 In the future we might do that for you automatically based on the fields specified in `:cursor_fields`.
 * There is an outstanding issue where Postgrex fails to properly builds the query if it includes custom PostgreSQL types.
 * This library has only be tested with PostgreSQL.